-Sacred Earth Camp is a two-week environmental leadership program for Indigenous, Settler and Migrant/People of Colour youth and young adults to get to know their bio-region, learn the climate justice issues in Coast Salish territories, and grow the practical skills and spiritual practices for effective change.
+Sacred Earth Camp is a two-week residential leadership retreat for Indigenous, Settler, Migrant, and People of Colour youth and young adults (ages 13-24) to get to know their bioregion, understand the climate-justice issues in Southern British Columbia (BC), and grow the practical skills and spiritual practices necessary to bring about effective change.

-If you are, or if you know, a young person ages 13 to 25 with a love for creation and the desire to grow new skills, contact us at firstname.lastname@example.org to learn more about Sacred Earth Camp, August 6-18.
+If you are, or if you know, a young person aged 13 to 24, with a love for creation and the desire to grow new skills, watch for updates on this page or contact Salal and Cedar to learn more.